 Home buying process

-- Get pre-approved from a lender
+- Obtain written pre-approval from a lender

-- Find a Realtor
+- Choose a Realtor

-- Find a House
+- Choose a House and Write Offer(s)

 - Receive an Accepted Offer